Youtube WhatsApp Call Now LinkedIn Email

 How Long Does the Process Take?

-A standard CR application in Bahrain typically takes between two and four weeks, depending on:
+A standard Commercial Registration (CR) application in Bahrain typically takes between two and four weeks, depending on several factors such as:

 The business activity and approval type